ClintonClin/Triangle_Tracker/README.md

 ## breakdown of project
  writing of the html code to displayed by browser.
+Did this first since its easy and fast.<br/>
+ Inputs: value1, value2, value3

+ output: Category of triangle
-Did this first since its easy and fast. wrote css code for styling my html code written earlier wrote my javascript code the last since it was complicated and time consuming.
-Had to break it down to functions anf then using if else statements to around the program which in return works perfectly.
+ wrote css code for styling my html code written earlier<br/>
+ wrote my javascript code the last since it was complicated and time consuming.
+Had to break it down to functions and then using if else statements to around the program which in return works perfectly.<br/>
+ inputs: value1, value2, value3
+ output: if triangle is either equilateral, isosceles, scalene or not triangle

  ## Link to github pages
  ### https://clintonclin.github.io/Triangle_Tracker/